fossouo/Data_Analytics_Bootcamp_EMR/README.md

 #### 1.4 Create Cloud9 instance

 Using the VPC name issued of the deployment of CloudFormation.
 We will use Cloud9 instance for submitting dags to MWAA.
+S3Bucket variable is an output of CloudFormation Template.

 ```
 aws s3 cp requirements.txt s3://mwaa-cloudformation-emrserverlessbucket-1iahcnuqk2oln/